Gum Disease Treatment – Arlington, TX

 What is Gum Disease?

-Close-up of smile with inflammation from gum disease in Arlington, TX
+Close-up of smile with inflammation

 Having gum disease means that the tissues responsible for supporting your teeth have become infected.
 The first stage of gum disease is gingivitis, which has relatively mild symptoms and can sometimes be reversed simply through improved oral hygiene habits.
 However, untreated gingivitis can eventually turn into periodontitis.
 Not only can periodontitis have severe consequences for your oral and overall health, but there’s no way to fully cure it; the only option remaining is to manage it.